 - An overall lower cost of ownership.

 “As a progressive and innovative company, Wolftech has opted to improve the driving behavior of our staff and to keep the level of damages under control.
-Since the roll-out of Rombit Driver Behavior, we have seen a cost reduction of 70%.”
+Since the roll-out of Rombit’s Digital Driver Coach, we have seen a cost reduction of 70%.”

 — Kris Lambrecht, Managing Director, Wolftech